 How to Set Up a Self-Directed Real Estate IRA

 The idea of holding real estate by the time you hit retirement age is an appealing one.
-Not only does real estate have the potential to generate passive income, but it also tends to be a relatively stable, slow moving asset class that doesn’t crash the way the stock market does.
+Real estate assets have the potential to generate passive income.
+However, it also tends to be a relatively stable, slow moving asset class.
+It also does not experience crashes the way the stock market does.
 Of course, any piece of real estate doesn’t reflect the market as a whole.
 But there’s a reason why so many people are wondering how to set up a Self-Directed Real Estate IRA: they know it can be a compelling way to store wealth for the long-term future.

 The only question is, how?
 In this post, we’ll address how you can get started with real estate investing within an IRA, offering you the tax protections that come with retirement accounts.